Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2023-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 For our purposes: *shellcode* is a chunk of position independent code that is executed in a "remote execution context".
 Here a remote execution context could be "in the stack of a poorly written HTTP server", or in a remote process via a remote access tool, or even something that runs once the userspace-kernelspace boundary is crossed via an LPE.
 This section needs no motivation.
 The ability to create these chunks of code is obviously very useful in a offensive development context.

 That being said, the process of creating these chunks of code is extremely non-trivial.
 There are a number of techniques to generate these, and they will be discussed below.
-If you don't care, please skip to the section called: `But wait, how are bootloaders compiled`
+If you don't care, please skip to the section called: `Bootloaders` (It'll make sense once you get there)